-- 1. Matthew B. Hills
+1. Matthew B. Hills

-- 2. Steven E. Matyas
+2. Steven E. Matyas

-- 3. Linda J. McCurdy
+3. Linda J. McCurdy

-- 4. Michael B. Percy
+4. Michael B. Percy

-- 5. Ross S. Smith
+5. Ross S. Smith

-As part of its ongoing review of corporate governance practices, the Board of Directors has adopted a policy providing that in an uncontested election of directors, any nominee who receives a greater number of votes "withheld" than votes "for" will tender his or her resignation to the Chairman of the Board of Directors promptly following the shareholders' meeting.
-The Compensation, Nominating and Corporate Governance Committee will consider the offer of resignation and will make a recommendation to the Board of Directors on whether to accept it.
-In considering whether or not to accept the resignation, the Compensation, Nominating and Corporate Governance Committee will consider all factors deemed relevant by the members of such Committee.
-The Compensation, Nominating and Corporate Governance Committee will be expected to accept the resignation except in situations where the considerations would warrant the applicable director continuing to serve on the Board of Directors.
-The Board of Directors will make its final decision and announce it in a press release within 90 days following the shareholders' meeting.
-A director who tenders his or her resignation pursuant to this policy will not participate in any meeting of the Board of Directors or the Compensation, Nominating and Corporate Governance Committee at which the resignation is considered.
+As part of its ongoing review of corporate governance practices, the Board adopted a policy providing that in an uncontested election of directors, any nominee who receives a greater number of votes "withheld" than votes "for" shall tender his or her resignation to the Chair of the Board promptly following the Shareholders' meeting.
+The Compensation, Nominating and Corporate Governance Committee (the "CNCG Committee") will consider the offer of resignation and will make a recommendation to the Board on whether to accept such offer.
+In considering whether or not to accept the resignation, the CNCG Committee will consider all factors deemed relevant by the members of the CNCG Committee.
+The CNCG Committee will be expected to recommend acceptance of the resignation except in situations where exceptional circumstances would warrant the applicable Director continuing to serve on the Board.
+The Board will make the final decision as to whether or not to accept the recommendation and announce it in a press release, a copy of which shall be concurrently delivered to the TSX, within ninety (90) days following the date of the Shareholders' meeting and should the Board decline to accept the resignation, such press release will state the reasons for the Board's decision.
+The resignation of the director will be effective when accepted by the Board.
+A Director who tenders his or her resignation pursuant to this policy will not participate in any meeting of the Board or the CNCG Committee at which his or her resignation is considered.

-Detailed information about these nominees is contained in this Information Circular under the heading "Information Concerning the Director Nominees" beginning on page 8.
-All nominees are currently Directors of K-Bro.
+Detailed information about each of the aforementioned nominees is contained in this Information Circular under the heading "Information Concerning the Director Nominees" beginning on page 8.
+All of the nominees are currently Directors of K-Bro.